Battle of al-Qadisiyyah

 It is widely believed that the Rashidun army's advance on al-Qadisiyyah began on 16 November 636 and continued for the next three days.
-During the battle, Sasanian troops were thrown into disarray following the death of their general Rostam Farrokhzad under uncertain circumstances.
+During the battle, Sasanian troops were thrown into disarray following the death of their general Rustam Farrokhzad under uncertain circumstances.
 The ensuing collapse of their positions marked a cataclysmic defeat that led to the Rashidun army's seizure of Ctesiphon, which had served as the Persian capital city since the Parthian period.

 The Rashidun Caliphate's success in capturing al-Qadisiyyah was key to conquering the Sasanian province of Asoristan, and was followed by major engagements at Jalula and Nahavand.
 The battle allegedly saw the establishment of an alliance between the Sasanian Empire and the Byzantine Empire.
 This purported alliance, for the Byzantines, was motivated by the contemporary Rashidun invasion of the Levant and Egypt.

 In 2024, scholars and researchers from Durham University and the University of al-Qadisiyyah identified the likely site of the battle to an open field situated approximately 19 km to the south of modern-day Kufa.

 Background

 Byzantine–Sasanian War of 602–628

-After the assassination of Byzantine emperor Maurice by pretender Emperor Phocas, the shah of the Sasanian Empire, Khosrow II, declared war on the Byzantine empire, starting the Byzantine–Sasanian War of 602–628.
+After the assassination of Byzantine emperor Maurice by pretender Emperor Phocas, the shah of the Sasanian Empire, Khosrow II, declared war on the Byzantine Empire, starting the Byzantine–Sasanian War of 602–628.
 Forces of the Sasanian Empire invaded and captured Syria, Egypt, and Anatolia, and carried the True Cross away in triumph.

 After being deposed in 610, Phocas was succeeded by Heraclius, who led the Byzantines in a war of reconquest, successfully regaining territory lost to the Sasanians.
 Heraclius defeated a small Persian army at the final Battle of Nineveh and advanced towards Ctesiphon.

 During this period, Khosrow II was overthrown and executed by one of his sons, Kavadh II.
 Kavadh subsequently made peace with the Byzantines and returned all captured territories as well as the True Cross.
-The Göktürks, attacking the north of Persia with a massive army during peace proceedings, were ordered by Heraclius to retreat after the signing of the pact with Kavadh.
+The Göktürks, who were attacking the north of Persia with a massive army during the peace proceedings, were ordered by Heraclius to retreat after the signing of the pact with Kavadh.